Israel–Malaysia relations: Sports

+Israel-Malaysia sports relations have often mirrored broader diplomatic tensions.
+In 1967, two Israeli footballers, Giora Spiegel and Shmuel Rosenthal, participated in a regional tour in Malaysia as part of the Asian All-Stars team.
+Their participation represented one of the few instances of Israeli athletes competing in the country.
+The event was described as a "symbolic and exciting encounter," with Malaysian spectators responding enthusiastically to their arrival.
+Rosenthal noted the warm reception, stating, "The 10,000 spectators cheered us for long minutes."

+However, Malaysia's position toward Israel shifted in subsequent years.
+By 1974, Malaysia supported the expulsion of Israel from the Asian Football Confederation, a move described as "a fatal blow to Israel's position in Asia in general, and to its place in Asian football in particular."

+In 1992, when Malaysia refused to issue an entry permit to Ronny Rosenthal of Liverpool F.C., the team cancelled their visit.

-In March 1997, Malaysian prime minister Mahathir Mohamad allowed Israel's cricket team to play in the International Cricket Council tournament in Malaysia.
+In March 1997, Malaysian Prime Minister Mahathir Mohamad allowed Israel's cricket team to participate in the International Cricket Council tournament in Malaysia.
 This was the first official visit of Israel's sports delegation to Malaysia.
-The entry of had sparked street demonstrations in Malaysia.
-To calm down the protesters, Malaysia's Foreign Minister clarified that Malaysia has no intention to establish diplomatic ties with Israel until Israel had honoured all its obligations in the treaty signed together with the Palestinians.
+The entry sparked street demonstrations in Malaysia.
+To calm down the protesters, Malaysia's Foreign Minister clarified that Malaysia has no intention to establish diplomatic ties with Israel until Israel has honoured all its obligations in the treaty signed together with the Palestinians.

 In February 2000, two Israeli teams took part in a table tennis tournament in Malaysia.
 The opposition Muslim political party, the Malaysian Islamic Party (PAS) warned the government of "undesirable consequences" and claimed that Israel is an "illegal country".
-However, the Malaysian minister of sports said that Malaysia should not discriminate against any country if it were to hold international sports competitions.
-He maintained that Malaysia still holds the same view that Israel is the oppresser against Palestine.
+However, the Malaysian Minister of Sports said that Malaysia should not discriminate against any country if it were to hold international sports competitions.
+He maintained that Malaysia still holds the same view that Israel is the oppressor against Palestine.